-Windows lacks the linux ’shutdown’ command, so it is a pain to get it to schedule a reboot in the future.
-Linux’s shutdown command make this easy, just issue the command ’shutdown -r +60′ for example to reboot an hour in the future.
+Window’s simple shutdown command works well, but has some major drawbacks.
+The major one is that it will only schedule a reboot up to 10 minutes into the future (600 seconds).
+Linux’s shutdown command makes this easy, just issue the command ‘shutdown -r +60’ for example to reboot an hour in the future.

 No such luck in Windows, you need to download a separate program to do this.
 It is a sysinternals program, you might remember sysinternals from such utilies like FileMon and ProcessMonitor.